ada6m/resh/README.md

 ```

-Tool that performs quantitative analysis on IF brain sections using publicly available brain atlases.
-vector manipulation offloaded to other editors such as Inkscape (lmao cba)
+Quantitative analysis of immunofluorescence-stained mouse brain sections using publicly available brain atlases.
+Region masks are aligned to IF images and manipulated externally in vector editors such as Inkscape, keeping the analysis workflow flexible and reproducible.
 File types supported: .svg and .ome.tif